rya-sge/cayman/index.md

 - Uni: HEIG-VD
 - Year: 2018 &mdash; 2022
 - Association: Co-Founder and Member of the Y-CTF Committee (CTF Club of HEIG-VD)
-- Summary: The IS orientation trains engineers with advanced skills in security to give them a global "attack-defence" vision of computer systems.
-These specialists analyse the security of complex computer systems (threat analysis and intrusion tests), design secure architectures, select and develop the appropriate protection measures.
+- Summary: The IS orientation trains engineers with advanced skills in security to give them a global "attack-defense" vision of computer systems.
+These specialists analyze the security of complex computer systems (threat analysis and intrusion tests), design secure architectures, select and develop the appropriate protection measures.